morphytron/okapi-response-macro/readme.md

 # Okapi Response macro crate

-## Create code based on responses structs rather than typing and implementing manually.
-Utilizes both macros from the Rocket and Okapi-Rocket crates.
+## A single macro for creating response code based on responses structs rather than typing and implementing OkapiRocketResponseInner manually.

 ### Usage